AdobeDocs/workfront.en/help/workfront-goals/goal-management/filter-information-wf-goals.md

 description: You can view goals that you or anyone else added in Adobe Workfront Goals.
 For information about creating goals, see Create goals in Adobe Workfront Goals.
 When viewing goals, you can filter information in Workfront Goals to view only goals that are important to you.
 ---

-# Filter information in *Adobe Workfront Goals*
+# Filter information in `Adobe Workfront Goals`

-You can view goals that you or anyone else added in&nbsp;*Adobe Workfront Goals*.
+You can view goals that you or anyone else added in  `Adobe Workfront Goals`.
 For information about creating goals, see [Create goals in Adobe Workfront Goals](../../workfront-goals/goal-management/create-goals.md).
-When viewing goals, you can filter information in *Workfront Goals* to view only goals that are important to you.
+When viewing goals, you can filter information in `Workfront Goals` to view only goals that are important to you.

 ## Access requirements